hurenkam/docker-nodejs-dev/README.md

 - Time Machine backups from my Macbook Pro
 - Samba access from my Macbook Pro
 - Samba access from my Windows 10 machine

-## Todo:
-- Export filesystems through NFS
+- NFS access from my Ubuntu 18.04 machine

 ## How to use this image:
 - Provide a /config directory through '-v <path to config>:/config' parameter.
 In this config directory you can put your afp.conf and smb.conf files, as well as users.conf and groups.conf.